Von Willebrand factor: Role in disease

 Hereditary or acquired defects of VWF lead to von Willebrand disease (vWD), a bleeding diathesis of the skin and mucous membranes, causing nosebleeds, menorrhagia, and gastrointestinal bleeding.
 The point at which the mutation occurs determines the severity of the bleeding diathesis.
 There are three types (I, II and III), and type II is further divided in several subtypes.
 Treatment depends on the nature of the abnormality and the severity of the symptoms.
 Most cases of vWD are hereditary, but abnormalities of VWF may be acquired; aortic valve stenosis, for instance, has been linked to vWD type IIA, causing gastrointestinal bleeding - an association known as Heyde's syndrome.

 In thrombotic thrombocytopenic purpura (TTP) and hemolytic–uremic syndrome (HUS), ADAMTS13 either is deficient or has been inhibited by antibodies directed at the enzyme.
 This leads to decreased breakdown of the ultra-large multimers of VWF and microangiopathic hemolytic anemia with deposition of fibrin and platelets in small vessels, and capillary necrosis.
 In TTP, the organ most obviously affected is the brain; in HUS, the kidney.

 Higher levels of VWF are more common among people that have had ischemic stroke (from blood-clotting) for the first time.
 Occurrence is not affected by ADAMTS13, and the only significant genetic factor is the person's blood group.
 High plasma VWF levels were found to be an independent predictor of major bleeding in anticoagulated atrial fibrillation patients.
+VWF is a marker of endothelial dysfunction, and is consistently elevated in atrial fibrillation, associated with adverse outcomes.